Skip to content

 attachmentsAcceptstring(Optional) This prop sets to the accept attribute in HTML /

-defaultChatobject(Optional) force widget to open particular chat
+defaultChatobject(Optional) Force widget to open particular chat

 Quick Actions